Cisco ACI

 Kubernetes Networking 101: IP-per-pod-model

 Kubernetes network namespace has two fundamental abstractions – Pods and Services.
 Pods are essentially scheduling ATOMs in Kubernetes.
-They represent a group of containers, tightly integrated, sharing resources and fate.
+They represent a group of tightly integrated containers that share resources and fate.
 An example of an application container grouping in a Pod might be a file puller and a web server.

 Frontend / Backend tiers usually fall outside this category as they can be scaled separately.
 Pods share a network namespace and talk to each other as local hosts.

 Pods are assigned a private IP that is routable within the internal fabric.
 Docker doesn’t give you an IP; you must do weird things like going through a host and exposing a port.
-Not a great idea, as you may have issues and operational complexities with the deployment of ports.
+This is not a great idea, as you may have issues and operational complexities with port deployment.

 Container network and services